wp-plugins/dynamic-widgets/readme.txt

 = Version 1.2.6 =

-* Another bugfix try for nasty PHP warning "Cannot use a scalar value as an array"
+* Another bugfix try for nasty PHP warning "Cannot use a scalar value as an array".

 = Version 1.2.5 =